 17. Student midwife discount

 After publishing this, I thought of another idea, so you get a freebie.
 Ask midwives that you are interviewing, if they offer a discount if you use their student as your primary.
-My student midwife, Samantha is taking primary clients due in 2020 under my supervision.
-Contact us if you would like more information on that student discount.

 How did you pay for your home birth?
 Do you have any ideas that I did not list?